-A recent article “The global forces inspiring a new narrative of progress” in McKinsey Quarterly, it states that “Corporate leaders today need to rethink where and how they compete, and must cooperate in the crafting of a new societal deal that helps individuals cope with disruptive technological change”.
-The article outlines a broad narrative of intensifying competition, as well as the growing need for cooperation, containing challenges, and also great opportunities for developing innovation leadership.
+A recent article “The global forces inspiring a new narrative of progress” in McKinsey Quarterly, states that “Corporate leaders today need to rethink where and how they compete and must cooperate in the crafting of a new societal deal that helps individuals cope with disruptive technological change”.
+The article outlines a broad narrative of intensifying competition, as well as the growing need for cooperation and collaboration, containing challenges, and also great opportunities for developing innovation leadership capabilities through agility shifting.

 It poses three key questions:

 - How long can the traditional sources of competitive advantage survive in the face of technological shifts?

 - How will changing consumer and societal expectations affect their business models?

 - What does it mean to be a global company when the benefits of international integration are under intense scrutiny?

 This reinforces what Daniel Pink outlines in his book “The Conceptual Age” where he states that the future “belongs to a different kind of person with a different kind of mind”.

 This includes leaders who know how to be, think and act differently.
 Who both co-create new sources of competitive advantage and deliver great people and customer experiences.
 Within a globalized and digitized world, to achieve high-performance business outcomes and great customer experiences.